labcontrol-data/solartracker/README.md

 Installation
 ============

-1. Upload the source code in Arduino Uno.
-2. Follow the steps to construct the MagLev, according to the corresponding paper, visit [the project page](http://www.anvargas.com/blog) for further details.
+1. Upload the source code in dsPIC33EV256GM104.
+Contact the authors to know more details on how to do so or visit [the project page](http://www.anvargas.com/blog) for further details.

 More information